 To execute our growth plan, we must attract and retain highly qualified personnel across our business, both in the United States and internationally.
 Competition for personnel is intense, especially for experienced sales personnel and engineers experienced in designing and developing cloud-based solutions and applications, including products with AI and machine learning capabilities.
 We have from time to time experienced, and we expect to continue to experience, difficulty in hiring and retaining employees with appropriate qualifications.
 Many of the companies with which we compete for experienced personnel have greater resources than we have, and some of these companies may offer more attractive compensation packages.
 If we hire employees from competitors or other companies, their former employers might attempt to assert that we or these employees have breached their legal obligations, resulting in a diversion of our time and resources.
 Likewise, if competitors hire our employees, we might divert time and resources to deterring any breach by our former employees or their new employers of their legal obligations.
 In addition, job candidates and existing employees often consider the value of the equity awards they receive in connection with their employment.
 If the perceived value of our equity awards declines when we are a public company, it might harm our ability to recruit and retain highly-skilled employees.
 Further, laws and regulations, such as restrictive immigration laws or export control laws, may limit our ability to recruit internationally.
-We must also continue to retain and motivate existing employees who support our corporate culture that we believe fosters innovation, teamwork, diversity and inclusion, and which we believe is critical to our success.
-If we fail to identify, attract, develop and integrate new personnel, or fail to retain and motivate our current personnel, our growth prospects would be severely harmed.
-As we continue to grow and develop a public company infrastructure, we may find
+We must also continue to retain and motivate existing employees through our compensation practices, company culture and career development opportunities.
+We may fail to identify, attract and retain talented and diverse employees who support our corporate culture that we believe fosters innovation, teamwork, diversity and inclusion, and which we believe is critical to our success.
+If we fail to identify, attract, develop and integrate new personnel, or fail to retai

 In particular, increasing our customer and user base and sales will depend, to a significant extent, on our ability to effectively expand our sales and marketing operations and activities.
 We are substantially dependent on our direct sales force to obtain new customers.
-From December 31, 2020 through December 31, 2023, our sales and marketing teams collectively grew from approximately 300 employees to approximately 600 employees.
+From December 31, 2020 through March 31, 2024, our sales and marketing teams collectively grew from approximately 300 employees to approximately 600 employees.
 We plan to continue to expand our direct sales force and marketing team over time, both domestically and internationally.
 We believe that there is significant competition for experienced sales and marketing professionals with the skills and technical knowledge that we require.
 Our ability to achieve significant revenue growth in the future will depend, in part, on our success in recruiting, training and retaining a sufficient number of experienced professionals.
 New hires require significant training and time before they achieve full productivity, particularly in new sales segments and territories.
 Our recent hires and planned hires might not become as productive as quickly as we expect, and we might be unable to hire or retain sufficient numbers of qualified individuals in the future in the markets where we do business.
 Our business will be harmed if our sales expansion efforts do not generate a significant increase in revenue.